Norfolk and Western classes Y3 and Y3a

-The Norfolk and Western Y3 and Y3a classes were classes of "Mallet" articulated steam locomotives, with a total of 80 locomotives built for the Norfolk and Western Railway between 1919 and 1923.
+The Norfolk and Western classes Y3 and Y3a were classes of "Mallet" articulated steam locomotives, with a total of 80 locomotives built for the Norfolk and Western Railway between 1919 and 1923.

 History

 Development

 In March 1918, the Norfolk and Western Railway (N&W), which had been experimenting with Mallet locomotives to satisfy their growing mainline coal traffic over the Blue Ridge Mountains, introduced Y2 class 2-8-8-2 No. 1700, which was constructed at the Railway's shops in Roanoke, Virginia.
 When No. 1700 was placed into service, it was quickly deemed a success, being able to produce 135,600 lbf of tractive effort with simple expansion, and 104,300 lbf with compound expansion, but the locomotive's flawed boiler and firebox design prevented it from producing enough required steam.

 During this time, the United States Railroad Administration (USRA), which was created to control and standardize North American railroads during World War I, assigned the N&W, the Virginian Railway, and the Chesapeake and Ohio Railway (C&O) to their Pocahontas Region, with N&W president Nicholas D. Mahler serving as the regional manager.
 The USRA’s mechanical engineering committee, which included two staff members from the N&W's engineering team, used the N&W's Y2 prototype as the basis for the USRA's standard 2-8-8-2 design, with the boiler and firebox problems being solved.